hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 ## Stringr

 Stringr is a powerful tool for working with sequences of characters, or **strings**.
 Often to efficiently work with strings, regular expressions (regexps) are used, which describe patterns within strings.
-When using regular expressions there are special characters that are useful to know, and details regarding these are available in the [R for Data Science book](r4ds.had.co.nz/strings.html) and [these materials](http://www2.stat.duke.edu/~cr173/Sta523_Fa16/regex.html), but we have listed some frequently used characters below:
+When using regular expressions there are special characters that are useful to know, and details regarding these are available in the [R for Data Science book](r4ds.had.co.nz/strings.html) and [these materials from Duke](http://www2.stat.duke.edu/~cr173/Sta523_Fa16/regex.html), but we have listed some frequently used characters below:

 - **`"."`:** matches every character (if wanting to match a literal `.`, then need to escape it using `\\.`)
 - **`"^characters"`:** matches start of string